The Six Stages of Mother-Daughter Relationships: A Guide to Healing and Growth

 Stage 2: Adolescence to Young Adult - The Rubber Band Effect

 Contrary to popular belief, the teenage years don't have to be a time of constant conflict.
-Danya Rumore at The University of Utah discusses the idea that conflict isn’t always a bad thing or a threat.
-It is a normal part of life and growing up.
-We won’t always want the same things, and your teenager won’t always agree.
-Instead of conflict, think of this stage as a dance of increasing independence.
-As a daughter, you need privacy, support, and the space to explore your identity.
-As a mother, your role is to provide a safe base for this exploration.
+Danya Rumore, a Doctor of Philosophy at The University of Utah, discusses the idea that conflict isn’t always a bad thing or a threat.
+It’s a normal part of life and growing up.
+Mothers and daughters, especially as teenagers, won’t always want the same things.

 For daughters with mother wounds: